lake-lab/lake-lab.github.io/_pages/projects.md

 - Add inductive biases (shape bias, mutual exclusivity bias, objects, social cues, etc.) and study their impact on word learning from egocentric video
 - Add active learning (taking actions in a virtual rendering of that child's home) to the passive video learning during CVAI training
 - Create a benchmark for evaluating how well CVAI models explain key developmental findings

 ---

+##### __Modeling human behavior with prior-enhanced neural networks__
+Behavioral scientists must often choose between two computational paradigms with complementary strengths and weaknesses: Bayesian models or neural networks.
+An ideal paradigm would facilitate testing different priors; Bayesian models make this easy, while neural networks do not.
+Similarly, an ideal paradigm would avoid over-simplifications; neural networks make this easy, while Bayesian models do not.
+We aim to combine the best of both with an approach we call Bayesian distillation with Behavioral Tuning (BBT).
+BBT allows for flexible modeling of behavior using powerful Transformers, even from minimal behavioral data, by distilling Bayesian priors into the networks and then by fine-tuning the networks further on raw behavioral examples.

+__Recent articles__
+- Lake, B. M. (2025).
+More accurate behavioral predictions with hybrid Bayesian-connectionist models. <em>Preprint coming soon</em>.

+__Future directions__
+- Advance interpretability for BBT models (hypothesis decoding, causal analysis,understanding the gradient steps during behavioral tuning)
+- Develop software tools for popularizing BBT modeling
+- Extend the BBT approach to reinforcement learning, reasoning, etc.

+---

+##### __More human-like reasoning in machines__
+Simulating human reasoning in an open-ended task space has been a long-standing dream of cognitive science.
+Recent advances in LLMs brings this closer to reality, yet these models are not developed with human-like reasoning as an objective.
+In this project, we fine-tune reasoning-capable LLMs on large datasets of people reasoning "out loud" to align their reasoning processes with human patterns, akin to the [Centaur LLM](https://www.nature.com/articles/s41586-025-09215-4) from Binz et al. but for reasoning.
+We will evaluate whether fine-tuned models better predict human reasoning and whether they can simulate human-like reasoning on novel problems.

+__Recent articles__

+__Future directions__
+- Collecting large-scale behavioral dataset of people thinking out loud on reasoning tasks
+- Applications to education sciences

+---